Common errors and how to fix them

 How to fix

-• the RStudio syntax checker warns you before you run code with syntax errors
+• The RStudio syntax checker warns you before you run code with syntax errors

-• look for next to line numbers in your script
+• Look for next to line numbers in your script

 Error: could not find function

-#> Error in lenght(1:10): could not find function "lenght"
+#> ! could not find function "read_csv"

 How to fix